endoflife-date/endoflife.date/products/grafana.md

 ---

-> [Grafana](https://grafana.com/grafana/) allows you to query, visualize, alert on and
-> understand your metrics no matter where they are stored.
-Create, explore, and share dashboards
-> with your team and foster a data-driven culture.
+> [Grafana](https://grafana.com/grafana/) allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
+Create, explore, and share dashboards with your team and foster a data-driven culture.

+Only the 2 latest major versions are supported.